gabrielglbh/TensorFlowLite-Demo-App/README.md

 The application demo is based on the classification of random images of cats and dogs extracted from the internet using The Cat API and The Dog API.

-<ul><li><b>Before compiling and running the demo</b>, you must register for an API key in https://thecatapi.com/signup in order to fetch cat images and use it as a RequestProperty in the GET petition in APIRequest.kt.</li></ul>
+<ul><li><b>Before compiling and running the demo</b>, you must register for an API key in https://thecatapi.com/signup and in https://thedogapi.com/signup in order to fetch cat and dog images and use it as a @Header in the GET petition in RetrofitInstance.kt.</li></ul>

 ## Loading the model